 What are light boxes?

-Light boxes contain full spectrum white light which is said to replicate sunshine.
+Light boxes contain full spectrum white light which are said to replicate sunshine.
 They are 10 to 100 times stronger than domestic lighting but contain none of the harmful UV rays associated with sunshine.
 Light boxes work by being able to control and regulate the body’s natural rhythms which are thrown out of balance in the winter months by the scarce, grey light that constantly surrounds us.
-85% of Seasonal Affective Disorder (SAD) sufferers who use light boxes claim that their overall mood is improved by light box therapy.
+A staggering 85% of Seasonal Affective Disorder (SAD) sufferers who use light boxes claim that their overall mood is improved by light box therapy.

 Why is vitamin D important?